 Welcome to Zap-Map’s guide to electric vehicles (EVs).
 With most countries committed to phasing out conventional vehicles, car manufacturers are now investing heavily in EVs, and new plug-in models are being released regularly.
 In fact many manufacturers have committed to including substantial numbers of EVs across their model ranges within the next three to ten years.

-Use Zap-Map’s EV basics, EV buying guide, Available models, and EV charging guide pages to learn about this rapidly expanding market and what vehicles may be best suited for you.
-Zap-Map has also created a unique Connector Selector tool to clarify compatibility between chargers/connectors and the different EV models.
+Use Zap-Map’s EV basics, EV buying guide, available models, and EV charging guide pages to learn about this rapidly expanding market and what vehicles may be best suited for you.
+Two rapidly emerging EV markets are covered too, with guides for electric vans and electric motorcycles available.

-Electric vehicles are made up of three main types: battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV), and range-extended EVs (REX).
+Electric vehicles are made up of two main types: battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV).
 ‘Plug-in options’ is designed to help you understand the pros and cons of each EV type.

 Electric vehicles offer a number of benefits over conventional petrol or diesel models.
-Lower fuel costs, reduced maintenance bills, and zero or discounted car tax are just some of the ways that running costs are reduced, while environmental impacts are also significantly reduced.
-The ‘EV benefits’ section explore the benefits offered by switching to an EV.
+Lower fuel costs, reduced maintenance bills, and zero or discounted car tax are just some of the ways that running costs are lowered, while environmental impacts are also significantly reduced.
+The ‘EV benefits’ section explores the benefits offered by switching to an EV.

 EV models also tend to be well equipped, sitting towards the top of a manufacturer’s trim levels, helping to improve the value-for-money offering.
-Electric-specific features also mean there is plenty of on-board tech available for EV drivers.
+Electric-specific features also mean there is plenty of on-board tech available for owners.

 EV buying guide